ContainerSolutions/k8s-deployment-strategies/blue-green/single-service/README.md

 # To see the deployment in action, open a new terminal and run the following
 command:
-$ watch kubectl get po
+$ watch kubectl get pod -n ns-bluegreen
 NAME                                    READY   STATUS    RESTARTS   AGE deployment-my-app-v1-657c65694c-62w74   1/1     Running   0          2m27s
 deployment-my-app-v1-657c65694c-jg4hn   1/1     Running   0          2m27s